-We acknowledge that our church stands on land of the original custodians, the Kaurna people.
+We respectfully acknowledge that our church stands on traditional lands of the original custodians of Brighton, the Kaurna people.

 Early settlers arrived in this seaside settlement during the 1840’s and by 1851 a small community prepared for future development, which included an Episcopalian church.

 Our pioneers had a vision of a grand church with cemetery, school and rectory – just like at home in England.
 These years were very challenging.
 However, by January 1854 the governor’s wife, Lady Fox Young had laid the foundation stone for the church which was completed and dedicated by Bishop Short in 1855, who had already consecrated part of the cemetery donated by William Voules Brown.

 The name of St Jude was chosen because he, like these pioneers, travelled by sea.